Skip to main content

 Best Practices

-Always use HTTPS for your webhook endpoint to ensure payloads are encrypted in transit.
+• Serve your endpoint over HTTPS.
+This ensures webhook payloads are encrypted in transit.